 Closed LMIA-exempt work permits are kind of in the middle.
 They allow foreign workers to work for a specific employer in a specific position, but do not require an LMIA.

 Closed LMIA-exempt work permits authorize a foreign national to work in a specific position for a specific employer, but don’t need a positive LMIA.
 Usually, whether or not a closed work permit is LMIA-exempt depends on the nature of the job.

-The significant benefit exemption can be applied if you will bring an important social or cultural benefit to Canada.
+This exemption can be applied if your employer is able to prove that you will bring an important social, cultural, or economic benefit to Canada.
+For example: